 Permission-based email marketing is used effectively every day by hundreds of thousands of organizations to build their brands, increase sales, and strengthen relationships with their client and members.
 Permission-based email marketing is sending messages to people who have asked to receive them.

-Lists like this can be built by offering something to individuals.
-Exclusive access to sales, marketing, or technical advice; a download code to an eBook; or invitations to “members only” events.
-If your business offers a service, you can also offer free-demos in order to attract interested users.
+You can create lists like this by providing value to individuals.
+This can be done through offering exclusive access to sales, marketing, or technical insights, providing a download code for an eBook, or extending invitations to “members-only” events.
+If your business offers a service, you can also entice interested users by offering free demos.

 Fortunately, Business News Daily has already done a significant amount of legwork and provided detailed reviews for a number of software systems.
 They’ve reviewed more than 50 platforms, which should undoubtedly be more than enough for you to start the process with.